Best Pumpkin Patches in Norfolk

 Postcode: NR21 0LN

-Pensthorpe’s brand-new for 2024 pumpkin patch offers thousands of pumpkins to choose from, making it perfect for a family day out.
-Kids can pick their own pumpkins and get creative with carving—full-paying children even get a free pumpkin to take home!
+At Pensthorpe, kids can pick their own pumpkins and get creative with carving.
+Full-paying children even get a free pumpkin to take home!
 The patch also offers plenty of photo opportunities, so you can capture those perfect seasonal snaps while you’re there.

 Get more information here.